WMCI (FM)

-WMCI 101.3 FM is a radio station broadcasting a country music format.
+WMCI (101.3 MHz) is an FM radio station broadcasting a country music format.
 Licensed to Mattoon, Illinois, the station serves the Mattoon, Charleston, and Effingham areas.
 The station is owned by The Cromwell Radio Group, Inc. of Illinois.

 Translators

 WMCI programming is also carried on a broadcast translator station to extend or improve the coverage area of the station.